GuilhemMarchal/DIC-Anamorphose/README.md

 ```
 Due to the multitude of points in the speckle, to test the code, we only anamorphose a few points.
 The variable *Step* represents the anamorphic step. `step=X` will anamorphose 1/X of all the points of a sheet of speckles.

 *Begining* variable represents the first index of the contour list calculated by OpenCV to be considered in the anamorphosis.
 Usually `begining=3` is often sufficient to avoid black filling of the result by the algorithm.
 The index before 3 in the contour list usually represent the contour of the sheet hence the black filling.
+Lastest adds should now remove black filling even if 'begining=0'.

 You need to implement the size of the speckle sheets you want to anamorphose and the size of the anamorphosed speckle sheets you want to get.
 Use the *Height*, *Width*.
 The unit is meter.